 Surprisingly, I had been able to keep up with the others.
 That afternoon I felt good!
 I ran my errands, took the kids to the park, cooked dinner, and did a load of laundry, and I wasn’t exhausted.
 It was working!!!

-Our Body is Like Our Home
+Our House is Like Our Body

 The first time you donate a bag filled with clothes that you paid money for and barely wore, it’s not going to feel great.
 But one day you will be putting your laundry away, and you’ll realize you can actually fit all of your clothes and shoes neatly in your closet at the same time!
 You will be glad you pushed through the pain.

 The first time you sit with your children to sift through their toys, you will have to summon a whole lot of patience and persistence.
 But, oh my goodness, the relief when your kids are finally capable of cleaning up the play room!

-But the truth is, the energy it takes to live in a cluttered and dysfunctional house year after year is more taxing than the energy it would take to get the house in shape once and for all.
+But the truth is this: The energy it takes to live in a cluttered and dysfunctional house year after year is more taxing than the energy it would take to get the house in shape once and for all.

 Looking back, I might not have been able to push through those first few workout sessions had it not been for the encouraging and supportive group of moms who walked with me.
 That is why Home On Purpose is so passionate about connecting women who are all on the same journey toward a more functional home.